-Twist Throttle:
+Thumb Throttle:

-Your bike has a twist throttle located on the right side of the handlebar.
-The twist throttle can be used at any time, even from a complete stop it can be used to take off and assist you up to max speed.
-Please note, the power of the throttle is set to match the power of the pedal assist level you are on, 1 being the slowest and least powerful and 5 being the fastest and most power.
-If on Pedal Assist level 0 the twist throttle will not have any power.
-Each assist level is approximately 20% motor power.
+Your bike has a thumb throttle located on the handlebars, either on the left or right side of the bars depending on the model.
+The thumb throttle can be used at any time.
+Even from a complete stop it can be used to take off and assist you up to max speed.
+Please note, the power of the thumb throttle is set to match the power of the pedal assist level you are on, 1 being the slowest and least powerful and 5 being the fastest and most powerful.
+If on Pedal Assist level 0, the thumb throttle will not have any power.